FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 The winner of the round will claim the pot of dropout penalties, then the next round begins with a new dropout phase.

-# Hachi-Hachi for 6-7 Players
+# Taiyaku for 6-7 Players
 While probably best with 4-5 people, Taiyaku can be adjusted to accommodate 6-7 players.

 ## Initial Setup